If you can’t hack the game, you’ll have to resort to the next best thing:

 However, the ability to game well depends on the usual factors of success attributed to traditional sports–practice, talent, opportunity–ultimately distinguishing the casual gamers from the elites.
 Likewise, the usual issue of performance enhancing drugs (PEDS) is just as relevant to eSports as it is to other sports.

-And with tournament prize pools reaching up to the millions of dollars, eSports leagues have become less & less tolerant of stimulant drug use, forcing the move of introducing doping regulations into competitive gaming.
+And with tournament prize pools reaching up to the millions of dollars, eSports leagues have become less and less tolerant of stimulant drug use, forcing the move of introducing doping regulations into competitive gaming.

 Banned Substances in eSports

-In an effort to limit non-prescriptive use of amphetamines, ADHD pills, & other so-called “smart drugs,” the Electronic Sports League (ESL), in collaboration with other eSports leagues, has joined policies with the World Anti-Doping Agency (WADA) as well as a number of local anti-doping agencies.
+In an effort to limit non-prescriptive use of amphetamines, ADHD pills, and other so-called “smart drugs,” the Electronic Sports League (ESL), in collaboration with other eSports leagues, has joined policies with the World Anti-Doping Agency (WADA) as well as a number of local anti-doping agencies.

 Due to this merger of policies, eSports athletes are now regulated for the same Prohibited List of Substances used by other major sport leagues–e.g. the Olympics, FIFA, NFL, NBA, MLB, etc. This calls for the randomized application of saliva tests on gamers in addition to a series of punishments (loss of prize money, loss of sponsorship, tournament disqualification, bans from the league, etc.) in the case of a “positive” drug test.